Troubleshooting authenticity issues

 because: Found no suitable key on $FINGERPRINT

-Now you can have a closer look into the certificate by using the command sq inspect
+Now you can have a closer look at the certificate by using sq inspect

 to see what is meant by 'not alive':